Understanding the Procedure Time of Modern Breast Augmentation Techniques

 While the duration can vary slightly from person to person, this minimally invasive procedure typically takes around 30 minutes and is performed without the need for general anesthesia.
 However, this is not a fixed or standard duration.
 The time may vary due to pre-operative preparation, individual anatomy, and the surgeon’s familiarity with the technique.

-Key Steps in Tissue-Preserving Key Steps in Breast Tissue Preservation Breast Augmentation
+Key Steps in Breast Tissue Preservation Breast Augmentation

 A typical breast augmentation using breast tissue preservation like Preservé involves several defined stages: